-Dr. Reba Rabenstein advises clients regarding complex intellectual property and trade secret litigation, arbitration, and strategy across industries, with a particular focus on leading branded pharmaceutical and biotechnology companies.
+Dr. Reba Rabenstein helps clients navigate complex intellectual property and trade secret disputes and develop intellectual property strategies across industries, with a particular focus on leading branded pharmaceutical and biotechnology companies.

-Reba is a seasoned trial attorney representing clients at all stages of litigation, including pre-suit investigation, litigation, trial, and appeal.
-She has gone to trial in multiple district courts, including the District of Delaware, the Southern District of New York, and in the District of Massachusetts, where she participated in the first virtual patent trial in that district.
+Reba is a seasoned trial attorney representing clients at all stages of litigation and arbitration, including pre-suit investigation, litigation, trial, and appeal.
+She has gone to trial in multiple district courts, including the District of Delaware, the Southern District of New York, and the District of Massachusetts, where she participated in the first virtual patent trial in that district.

 Having worked both for patentees and patent defendants, Reba helps her clients strategically navigate cutting-edge legal issues to achieve successful outcomes.